CubeFlix/lily/COMMANDS.md

 ### Shutdown

-> Shutdown the Lily server.
-Returns after all cron jobs have finished and the server has been saved.
+> Shutdown the Lily server and save.

 **Parameters:** None